-This module is aimed at Graduate health and social care practitioners whose roles bring them in to contact with multiple birth families.
-The module will build on your existing professional knowledge, skills and experience in this specialist area.
-You will explore current research that will inform your practice and consider strategies to develop the care and services needed for multiple birth families.
+This module is aimed at health and social care practitioners whose roles bring them in to contact with multiple birth families and wish to gain further knowledge and skills in caring and supporting them.

 This e-learning module aligns with the Professional Practice Programme philosophy and is designed to be flexible and practice-led.
 You will have the opportunity to develop skills of enquiry, reflection and problem solving.
 You will be encouraged to think critically and share practice experiences with your fellow students, as well as engaging in both directed and self-directed learning activities.
 You will be an active partner in your own learning and development and in return you will receive regular feedback and feedforward aimed at developing your academic skills and have the opportunity to discuss your progress with the module team.
 We will also be drawing upon the experiences of parents of multiples and these perspectives will form an essential part of the module.